+Net cash used in investing activities was \$537.6 million in fiscal year 2018, as compared to \$113.3 million net cash used in fiscal year 2017.
+The increase in net cash used in investing activities was primarily due to an increase of \$481.1 million in net cash outflows from sales and purchases of marketable securities, and a \$5.3 million increase in capital expenditures.
+Investing activities also included the use of \$130.1 million of cash to acquire Cyence in fiscal year 2018, and \$187.6 million of cash to acquire ISCS and FirstBest in fiscal year 2017.
+During fiscal year 2017, we also made a \$4.7 million additional investment in a privately held company.

-Net cash used in investing activities was \$113.3 million in fiscal year 2017, as compared to \$101.3 million net cash used in fiscal year 2016.
+Net cash used in investing activities was \$113.3 million in fiscal year 2017, as compared to \$101.3 million in fiscal year 2016.
 The increase in net cash used in investing activities was primarily due to \$154.1 million cash used for the acquisition of ISCS and \$33.5 million used for the acquisition of FirstBest, as compared to \$39.5 million cash used for the acquisition of EagleEye in fiscal year 2016.
-During fiscal year 2017, we also made \$4.7 million additional investment in a privately held company.
+During fiscal year 2017, we also made a \$4.7 million additional investment in a privately held company.
 These increases in cash used were partially offset by an increase of \$140.2 million in net cash inflows from sales and purchases of marketable securities, and a small decrease of \$0.4 million in capital expenditures.

-Net cash used in investing activities was \$101.3 million in fiscal year 2016, as compared to \$23.1 million net cash provided in fiscal year 2015.
-The increase of \$124.3 million in net cash used in investing activities was primarily due to a net increase of \$79.0 million in purchases of marketable securities, net of sales proceeds, \$39.5 million used for our acquisition of EagleEye during the third quarter of fiscal year 2016, and a \$5.0 million strategic investment.

-Cash flows from financing activities
+Cash flows from Financing Activities